bakematt-OSU/Canvas-Quiz-Question-Extractor-Updated/Output/Quiz 10 - CS-372 INTRO TO COMPUTER NETWORKS - 2025-06-07.md

-- Option 1: S encrypts a signature using D's private key, and D decrypts the signature using D's public key.

-- Option 2: Sencrypts a signature using S's public key, and D decrypts the signature using S's private key.

-- Option 3: S encrypts a signature using D's public key, and D decrypts the signature using D's private key.

-- ✓ Selected Correct: Option 4: S encrypts a signature using S's private key, and D decrypts the signature using S's public key.
+- ✓ Selected Correct: Option 1: S encrypts a signature using S's private key, and D decrypts the signature using S's public key.